Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming

-As we have seen, a term can have more than one redex, meaning that when we try to apply the $\beta$-reduction on a term, we can have multiple possibilities.
+A term can have more than one redex, which means that when we try to apply $\beta$-reduction on a term, we have multiple possibilities.
 It is useful to have a strategy to select which redex we want to reduce at each computation step.
 An evaluation strategy is a function that chooses a single redex for every reducible term.